quiltingcode/disneysidekicks/README.md

 At the top of the quiz area, the user is told which question they are on out of a total of 12 questions.
 Each time the quiz is played, a new random selection of questions will be drawn from the questions array.

+At the moment, there is a total of 30 questions in the questions array, of which 12 are randomly selected each time the game is played.

 Next, an image is displayed which changes according to the particular question drawn.
 Under the image, the user can read the quiz question and three possible answers displayed in clickable buttons.
 Finally the user can see their score throughout the quiz.

 Once an answer has been selected, depending on which button is pressed, various things may or may not occur.
-If the user selects the correct answer, the selected button will turn green to tell the user that it's correct, the score will go up by 10 points, and a 'Next' button will appear to move on to the next question.
+If the user selects the correct answer, the selected answer button will turn green to indicate to the user that it's correct, the score will go up by 10 points, and a 'Next' button will appear to move on to the next question.
 If however the user selects an incorrect answer, the selected button will turn red, the correct answer will turn green to show which button the user should have chosen, the score does not change, and the 'Next' button will appear to move on to the next question.

 ![Quiz Page Image](assets/readmeimages/quizpage.PNG)